dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1871: Transparency is crucial for accountability.
+### T1871: Lack of accountability in public funding.

 |Support|
 |---|